 6And he raised us up together with the Messiah Jesus and seated us together with him in heavenly places, 7so that he could show the ages to come the superabundant riches of his grace in kindness bestowed on us in the Messiah Jesus.
 8For you are saved by grace through faith, and even that is not your own–it is God’s gift!
 9It is also not of works, so that nobody has a reason to boast.
 10For we are made by God, created in the Messiah Jesus for good works, a way of life that God prepared for us ahead of time. — Ephesians 2:6-10

 Jody used this scripture this morning in her Running Toward the Goal podcast.
 Actually she used this text back in July of 2003, when it was broadcast on the radio.
 This morning I selected it to go out via the Internet.
-You can find it on our Running Toward the Goal blog.
 If you have time today, listen to what she had to say about God’s kindness.
 It got me started on this devotional.

 What does God owe us?
 This is not a difficult question when we think of it theologically or philosophically.
 We understand that God, as the infinite creator of everything, doesn’t actually owe us anything.
 God can be whatever he wants and he can do whatever he wants.
 But that answer isn’t very satisfying.
 Most of us don’t spend our time thinking theologicallyâ€”thank God!â€”and even when we do, we often don’t find that the right theological answer gives us any actual peace.

 I recall taking up a version of this question with the professor who taught my one undergraduate course in philosophy of religion.
 It was not one of my favorite classes.
 We were discussing the nature of God, and the standard philosophical debate about how God can be both all good and all powerful, and yet evil continues to exist.
 So I asked the professor this question: Why is it that you would assume that God is good?